 Jack Rodwell insists he is happy with decision to join Manchester City from Everton

-Jack Rodwell has declared he is glad he joined Manchester City and rejected suggestions that young English players do not get a fair chance at the Etihad Stadium.
+Jack Rodwell is glad he joined Manchester City and rejected claims that young English players do not get a fair chance.

 Former City winger Adam Johnson claimed last weekend that he left the club to join Sunderland in the summer due to his path to the first-team being blocked by the foreign superstars in Roberto Mancini's squad.

 Rodwell, who joined City from Everton during the summer transfer window, has no regrets over his switch and does not feel his opportunities are limited by joining the champions.

 "I'm young and English.
 I've not got a bad word to say about City," said Rodwell.
 "If they want you and sign you, then they have got intent for you.

 "I was not guaranteed a starting place at Everton.
 I had a lot of injuries, Darron Gibson and Marouane Fellaini were in form, so it was a push for me to get in that side.

 "But when the champions come knocking, it's hard to refuse."

 Rodwell has made five Premier League appearances for City since his arrival from Everton and the England Under 21 international admits he is still adapting to his new surroundings.

 "It has been hard to adjust," added Rodwell.
 "I was at Everton from the age seven.